adityathebe/adityathebe.com/content/posts/http-with-nodejs-sockets/index.md

 HTTP works over TCP.
 This means whenever you need to make an http request to a server - either via nodejs, python, curl or via web browsers - you first need to establish a TCP connection with the server.
 Once the TCP connection is established, http requests and responses are exchanged to-and-fro over the connection.

-Technically, there's no server and client in TCP.
-There are just the two nodes at the two ends of the socket connection.
-From now on, I'll refer two both the client and the server as just "nodes".
+_Technically, there's no server and client in TCP.
+There are just the two nodes at the two ends of the socket connection._

 So how do we establish a TCP connection?
 That's where sockets come in.
 A socket is an interface to make a tcp connection.
 Every programming language has a socket interface.
 NodeJs provides the [`net`](https://nodejs.org/api/net.html) library, python provides the `socket` library and likewise there's `java.net.Socket` in Java.